repicam/app-estudiantes-backend/README.md

           "description": "This course is trial", //(optional)

-          "status": "EP"
+          "state": "EP"
       }

 - GET (/api/course) with the token for the _Authorization_ header and returns an array with all the user's courses and the userId

-- GET (/api/course/:id) con el token por el header _Authorization_ y retorna el curso si es del usuario y el userId
+- GET (/api/course/:id) with the token for the _Authorization_ header and returns the course if it belongs to the user and the userId

-- DELETE (/api/course/:id) cwith the token for the _Authorization_ header and returns the course if it belongs to the user and the userId
+- DELETE (/api/course/:id) with the token for the _Authorization_ header and the userId if it has been deleted and error if it could not be deleted

 - PATCH (/api/course/:id) with the token for the _Authorization_ header and returns the course and the userId {